EDIflyer/linux-notes/docs/server-setup/server_setup.md

 ---
 title: "1 - Initial server setup"
 ---
+# Initial server setup <!-- Setting an L1 heading title here overrides the title used in the navigation -->
 Spin up server on Linode and SSH in using root commands.

 ### Users